Bryce Harper Argues Against The Philadelphia Phillies Acquiring Kris Bryant

 If the Chicago Cubs are still trying to trade away Kris Bryant, don’t count Bryce Harper among those who wants his team to go out and get the superstar.
 Harper was asked about whether or not he’d like the Philadelphia Phillies to enter the Bryant sweepstakes this weekend.
 The question was likely geared towards a player who is considered a friend of the Cubs’ player and a fellow Las Vegas native.
-Rather than answering with the expected affirmative you’d expect from an All-Star player when talking about adding another All-Star to the roster, Harper took the tact of someone who wanted to make sure a trade didn’t put his team in a situation where they were giving up too much talent.
+Rather than answering with the expected affirmative you’d expect from an All-Star player when talking about adding another All-Star to the roster, Harper took the tactful tone of someone who wanted to make sure a trade didn’t put his team in a situation where they were giving up too much talent.
 Phillies beat writer Meghan Montemurro reported his reaction on Twitter.

 “I mean, you have to have certain guys on your team that make less money to also have guys that make more money, as well.
 Kris, of course, you want an All-Star-caliber player but we have Bohm.
 We have a big-time third baseman and we were able to get him in the draft.
 Of course, any time you’re able to add an All-Star player you’re going to want to add an All-Star player.
 But you have to be able to know that you developed a player in the minor leagues.”